Portland Timbers–Vancouver Whitecaps rivalry: NASL era (1975–82)

 The original Vancouver Whitecaps were founded in December 1973 and began to play in the North American Soccer League (NASL) in 1974.
 Portland was subsequently granted an expansion team the next year, the Timbers, and in 1975 the clubs played their first match against each other, with Portland winning 2–0 in the initial game on May 16, 1975.

 Both the Timbers and the Whitecaps achieved success in the beginning years of the league, with Portland winning the regular season title in 1975 and making the Soccer Bowl while Vancouver won the championship in 1979.
 Due to the success of both teams and the natural proximity of the two towns, Portland and Vancouver developed a rivalry.

 The rivalry got off to an auspicious start, with Portland winning the first six games.
 However Vancouver came straight back, winning the next five and only losing three additional times to the Timbers during the duration of NASL play.

 In 1978, Vancouver was the top-ranked club in the league heading into the playoffs, with a record of 24–6.
 They won their first round game but were upset by the Timbers in the playoffs, who won both games in route to a 3–1 aggregate goal margin.
 Clyde Best scored in both games in the first playoff confrontation between the teams.

 Portland folded its team at the end of the 1982 season, as player salaries outpaced team revenue.
 The original Vancouver Whitecaps also folded along with the NASL in 1984.

+NASL indoor (1981–82)

+During the 1981–82 NASL indoor season the Whitecaps and Timbers played one another three times.
+On December 15, 1981, before 2,262 fans at the PNE Agrodome the two clubs squared off for the first time in indoor soccer, with Vancouver claiming victory at home, 5-4.
+They would split the other two meetings, both at Portland’s Memorial Coliseum giving the Whitecaps the edge in the season series.